pubnub/go/gae-managed-vm/gae/README.md

 #PubNub 3.6 client for Google App Engine using Go

 ### Features
+* 3.6.1 changes
+ * Modified to work with the the app engine run on Managed VMs (https://github.com/golang/appengine)
 * 3.6 features
  * HereNow with state (here now's signature has changed, the response has also changed)
  * WhereNow